nvk747/training-material/topics/statistics/tutorials/PAPAA@0.1.8/tutorial.md

 {: .comment}

 ## **PanCancer targene pharmacology**
 In this step we use the classifier derived cell line predictions and use them to evaluate pharmacological response of these cell lines.
-We plot log IC50 with classifier scores for each cell line and draw a correlation for drug response in absensce or presence of targene mutations
+We plot log IC50 with classifier scores for each cell line and draw a correlation for drug response in absence or presence of targene mutations

 ![Afatinib_pharmacological_response](../../images/PAPAA@0.1.8/PI3K_OG_gdsc1_ccle_drug.png "Natural log fitted IC50 (Ln-IC50) values of afatinib pharmacological response compared against PI3K_OG classifier scores of various cell lines.
 Cell lines with mutant (orange) or wild-type (blue) for ERBB2, KRAS, PIK3CA, AKT1 are indicated.
 The trend lines and p values are shown separately for wild-type or mutant cell lines. cell lines treated with Afatinib [EGFR inhibitor]")